How Much Does It Cost to Cut a Window?

 Cost Factors to Consider

-Here are some price ranges to keep in mind when considering cutting a window:
+Here are some price ranges to keep in mind when considering cost to cut out a new window:

 Planning your window renovation project in a concrete wall will add to overall project cost in both labor and materials.
 Most basement window replacements must take into account the additional cost of the concrete walls.
 If you are looking to enlarge your basement windows, you will need to cut the concrete in the basement walls or foundation.